matthoffman/rcq/README.md

 That is not to say that RCQ must be a strictly FIFO queue.
 Since it merely wraps another BlockingQueue, it can wrap a PriorityBlockingQueue or any other variant of `BlockingQueue` if you prefer.

+## Concurrency notes ##

+Because ResourceConstrainingQueue can be used in a variety of ways,

 ## "Load" ##